neondatabase/neon/docs/error-handling.md

 caller, and it is up to the caller to log the error or propagate it further, if the failure is not expected.
-But if, for example, it is normal that the "/etc/motd" file doesn't exist, the caller can choose to silently ignore the error, or log it in INFO or DEBUG level:
+But if, for example, it is normal that the "/etc/motd" file doesn't exist, the caller can choose to silently ignore the error, or log it as an INFO or DEBUG level
+message:

 ```rust
 fn get_message_of_the_day() -> String {